 As well as medical treatment, making adjustments to your lifestyle will also be beneficial, such as quitting smoking, maintaining a healthy diet and exercise.

-Survival rates are only statistics based on past data, so please bear that in mind.
+Survival rates for mesothelioma and lung cancer are only statistics based on past data, so please bear that in mind.

-Each individual case is different, and advancements in medical treatment keep on evolving, meaning the survival rate increases.
+Each individual case is different, and advancements in medical treatment keep on evolving, particularly for mesothelioma, meaning survival rates are increasing.

 Whether you need an asbestos management survey, or a refurbishment/ demolition survey, contact us on 0161 763 3727 or by visiting https://www.armco.org.uk/